 Fruit Salad or Cornucopia Game

-- Players should sit in a circle, with one player standing in the middle; this is the "chef."
+- Have everyone sit in a circle of chairs, with one player standing in the middle who is now called the "chef."

-- If two or more players share the same name, the chef calls out a single fruit or vegetable.
+- If you want to give two or more players the same name, the chef will call out one fruit or vegetable at a time.

-- If each player is given an individual name, then the chef will call out combinations, such as "squash and potatoes."
+- If you decide to give everyone an individual name, then the chef must call out combinations, such as "squash and potatoes."

-- Whoever is left standing at the end is the chef.
+- Whoever is left standing at the end is the chef, and you can start the game again.

-Create a Thanksgiving version of the Easter egg hunt.
+Everyone loves an Easter egg hunt, so why not try something similar for Thanksgiving?
 Throughout the house or around the yard, hide an assortment of turkeys.
-The hidden turkeys can be paper cutouts or small birds made of felt or other crafty materials.
+The hidden turkeys can be paper cutouts or a small stuffed option.
 Give a prize to the player that finds the most.
-This activity can keep kids occupied while they wait for the start of dinner.
+This will definitely occupy the kids while the adults are making dinner.

 Thanksgiving Party Icebreaker Games

-Whether you're hosting an office party or an open-door Thanksgiving, icebreaker games can help everyone get to know each other and get in the holiday spirit.
-Look for ways to adapt things like parent-child icebreaker games to a Thanksgiving theme.
+Some Thanksgiving gatherings might require a social warm-up of sorts, like a friendly icebreaker activity.
+Whether you're hosting an office party or a Thanksgiving open house, icebreaker games help everyone get to know each other and boost the holiday spirit.

 Turkey Fill-in Favorites

-Get to know your co-workers or strangers as you volunteer at a local soup kitchen on Thanksgiving with a simple game of favorites.
+Get to know your co-workers or even complete strangers you might cross paths with as you volunteer at a local soup kitchen on Thanksgiving.
+A simple game of favorites will do the trick.

-- Print out a free Thanksgiving coloring page like the simple turkey.
-Supply crayons and markers.
+- Print out a free Thanksgiving coloring page.
+Something simple like a turkey works perfectly.
+The host of the icebreaker should supply crayons and markers.

-- The player then uses a marker to write one word that they love or that describes them in their colored space.
+- Then, each will use a marker to write one word that they love or that describes them in the same space they colored in.

 Thanksgiving Word Association

-Print out one of the free Thanksgiving word searches for kids for each player.
+You might be after an easy and fast-paced icebreaker for a classroom setting.
+Print out a few free Thanksgiving word searches for kids and give one to each player.
 On "Go," each player looks for the first word they see in the search grid.
 Players are most likely to find the given words, but may also find words that aren't on the list.
 When each player finds their first word, they flip their paper over.
-When everyone finds one word, go around the group and discuss what word each person found and how that word relates to their life.
+Go around the group and talk about what words each person found and see if they can find any special personal meaning about their word.

 Be Grateful for Thanksgiving Games